 In 2007 Hinchley Wood set up links with a school in Northern Uganda - the ‘Gulu Police P7 Primary School’, which has 2000 pupils aged from 5 to 12 years old.
 In 2012, we developed links with a second much smaller primary school in a nearby rural area called ‘Mama Cave School’.

 Fund raising for Mama Cave School has enabled us to replace and repair much needed sewing machines and fund the training of local teachers to teach the students how to use them.
 In February 2017, we provided the funds for Mama Cave to purchase their first computers for use by teachers in researching lessons and sharing ideas and resources with teachers in other local schools including Police P7 Primary School.
+Further funding in 2018, allowed for the replacement of concrete floors and redecoration of all of the classrooms at Mama Cave School.
 With other collaboration including letter writing and Skype conferencing, links between Hinchley Wood and Gulu continue to flourish.

-In 2017, the focus of our fund raising will be to raise £6,500 to re-equip the ICT suite at Police P7 Primary School with a suite of 45 N-Computers and to encourage students, staff and members of the local Hinchley Wood community to fund the £10 per year it costs to sponsor a child for a year of primary education.
+The focus of our fund raising for Mama Cave School was to encourage students, staff and members of the local Hinchley Wood community to fund the £10 per year it costs to sponsor a child for a year of primary education.
 With government funding providing just £2 per year, local families are asked to pay for each child in school – something the poorest families struggle to do.
-Our aim is to raise sufficient funds to enable 100 of the poorest children in Gulu District to receive the fundamental literacy and numeracy skills that come through a primary education.
+We are delighted that we have now raised the funds to pay for 30 of the poorest children in Gulu District to receive a full 7 years of education and so have the opportunity to learn fundamental literacy and numeracy skills that come through a primary education.

-We organise and run a whole host of trips that have an international dimension and expose out pupils to different cultures.
-The school regularly hosts visiting students from schools in South East Asia.
-In 2016, students from the National Chungli Senior High School in Taiwan spent two weeks shadowing our Year 10 students in school.
-The visitors were in the UK to improve their English and learn about life in a British school.
+We organise and run a whole host of trips that have an international dimension and, in doing so, expose our pupils to different cultures.
+Our students take part in regular foreign language exchange visits to France and Spain with curriculum visits to Germany, Poland, Iceland, Japan and the US.
+In addition, the school has successfully run the World Challenge with groups of 6th Form students visiting India, Nepal and Costa Rica in recent years.
+The school also hosts visiting students from schools in South East Asia with students from the National Chungli Senior High School in Taiwan spending two weeks shadowing our Year 10 students in school in order to improve their English and learn about life in a British school.